RyanStan/ConiferOS/README.md

 transition gap, from kernel code having swapped the current page tables, to when the user process actually begins executing.

 ### Userland to Kernel Communication (int 0x80)
 The interrupt 0x80 is used to communicate with the kernel from userland.
-The userland program will issue a command value into the eax register, and push arguments onto the stack.
-Given the command value, the kernel will know which operation system call) to perform.
+The userland program will put a command id into the eax register, and push arguments onto the stack.
+Given the command value, the kernel will know which operation (system call) to perform.

 The ISR that handles 0x80 is `isr80h_wrapper`, which is defined in [idt.asm](src/idt/idt.asm).
 The wrapper saves the state of the user program's general purpose registers, and then calls `isr80h_handler`.
 The definition for this function is in [idt.h](src/idt/idt.h).
 This function finishes converting